-Excel templates make use of features of Excel in conjunction with special BI Publisher syntax to achieve this mapping.
+Excel templates make use of features of Excel in conjunction with special Publisher syntax to achieve this mapping.
 In addition to direct mapping of data elements, Excel templates support more complex formatting instructions by defining the cell ranges and the commands in a separate worksheet designated to contain these commands.
 This sheet is called the XDO_METADATA sheet.

 Map Data Fields and Groups

 Excel templates use named cells and groups of cells to enable Publisher to insert data elements.

 Cells are named using Publisher syntax to establish the mapping back to the XML data.
 The cell names are also used to establish a mapping within the template between the named cell and calculations and formatting instructions defined on the XDO_METADATA sheet.

 The template content and layout must correspond to the content and hierarchy of the XML data file used as input to the report.
 Each group of repeating elements in the template must correspond to a parent-child relationship in the XML file.
 If the data isn't structured to match the desired layout in Excel, you can regroup the data using XSLT preprocessing or the grouping functions.
 However, for the best performance and least complexity it's recommended that the data model be designed with the report layout in mind.

 Publisher uses the Excel defined names feature to identify data fields and repeating elements.